bwgoudey/BinSurvival/README.md

 Usage example found in `notebooks/Torch_Cox_package_test.ipynb`

+## Running Tests

+Execute `uv run python -m pytest` from the repository root to run the unit test suite.

-Run `pytest` to perform a unit test comparing the numerical fit value against a closed-form, analytical solution of a (Maximum Likelihood Estimation) fit of a Cox model, checking that the numerical fit matches the closed-form solution **to 5 decimal places** to ensure all is well and results are scientifically valid.
+Run `uv run python -m pytest` to perform a unit test comparing the numerical fit value against a closed-form, analytical solution of a (Maximum Likelihood Estimation) fit of a Cox model, checking that the numerical fit matches the closed-form solution **to 5 decimal places** to ensure all is well and results are scientifically valid.

 The CI (Continuous Integration) badge just above shows whether this package both compiles correctly and matches the closed-form solution.
 If its value is 'passing', all is well and you can trust this version.